Social Media Messaging

-Over the course of just a few years, most organizations have grown their social media presence as an extension of their brand and an added tool in their marketing mix.
-Whether you are just starting out or have amassed a number of connections on Facebook, Twitter and the like, here are a few tips that we’ve found helpful to keep those online interactions pertinent.
+Most organizations have grown their social media presence as an extension of their brand and an added tool in their marketing mix.
+But whether you are late to the game or have amassed a number of connections on Instagram, Facebook, Twitter and the like, here are a few tips that we’ve found helpful to keep those online interactions pertinent.

 Keep it meaningful